MicrosoftDocs/machine-learning-server-docs/microsoft-r/deployr/8.0/deployr-package-management.md

     1. Manually run this R script on a DeployR grid node.

-    2.  **Repeat step 1 by running the master script manually on every grid node machine.** Running this script on each grid node ensures the full set of packages is installed and available on each node.
+    2.  **Repeat previous step by running the master script manually on every grid node machine.** Running this script on each grid node ensures the full set of packages is installed and available on each node.

 >[!IMPORTANT]
 >You will have to update and manually rerun this script on each node on the DeployR grid whenever a new package needs to be added to the server environment.